ilgiz-n/homework_bot/README.md

 # homework_bot
-The bot monitors updates from API and sends messages with the status
+The bot gets updates from Yandex Practicum API and sends messages with homework status

+Features:
+- sending messages with homework status
+- logging the responses

+## How to run

+- Install and activate environment
+- Install dependencies from requirements.txt file:
+    ```
+    pip install -r requirements.txt
+    ```
+- Run the following from the folder with *manage.py*:
+    ```
+    python3 manage.py runserver
+    ```